ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

-__Origin__: late 16th century: from French parallélogramme, via late Latin from Greek parallēlogrammon, from parallēlos ‘alongside another’ + grammē ‘line’.

-1. a four-sided plane rectilinear figure with opposite sides parallel.
-2. a portmanteau word combining parallel and telegram.
-A message containing mischievous maths problems sent each week by the Parallel Project to bright young mathematicians.
+1. a portmanteaux word combining parallel and telegram.
+A message sent each week by the Parallel Project to bright young mathematicians.

 </div>